Aveglia/vAMPirus/docs/HelpDocumentation.md

 The vAMPirus program contains two different pipelines:

-1. DataCheck pipeline: provides the user an interactive html report file containing information regarding sequencing success per sample as well as a preliminary look into the clustering behavior of the data which can be leveraged by the user to inform future analyses
+1. DataCheck pipeline: provides the user an interactive html report file containing information regarding sequencing success per sample as well as a preliminary look into the clustering behavior of the data which can be leveraged by the user to inform analyses

 ![vAMPirus DataCheck](https://raw.githubusercontent.com/Aveglia/vAMPirus/master/example_data/conf/vampirusflow_datacheckUPDATED.png)